 For any company that requires more bandwidth, using a cloud-based service means that demands can be met instantly as their remote servers have a huge capacity.

 4. Business Continuity

-Data and secure storage is vital to businesses and once they opt to use a cloud based service they no longer need to worry about disaster recovery.
+Data and secure storage are vital to businesses and once they opt to use a cloud-based service they no longer need to worry about disaster recovery.
 Any form of disaster recovery can be carried out quicker than when cloud computing is not used.

 Access is crucial for many businesses.
 Cloud computing enables employees to be in sync and work on documents at the same time.
 This means that businesses can maximize their employees because they are able to work away from the office.

-Getting into cloud computing comes with the awareness of the technology’s drawbacks.
+Getting into cloud computing comes with an awareness of the technology’s drawbacks.
 Here we point them out:

 • There is potential for system downtime which means that system availability is completely out of the control of the business.
 There is scheduled downtime which happens during maintenance and upgrades.
 When this happens, all users will have to wait until the system is back up and running.

 • Implementing any new type of technology will require training personnel and establishing an effective troubleshooting system during and after the cloud has been launched.
 This involves addressing any hesitation among employees, especially those who are unfamiliar with cloud technology.